JanSharp/VRCLockstep/notes.md

 TODO: the ability to take master from another master in lock step
 TODO: bundle input actions together and optimize for that instead of just sending single input actions at a time
 TODO: actually implement autosaving (auto exporting)
+TODO: return unique id from SendInputAction and expose the unique id when running input actions to make latency state implementations much easier